johanberntsson/ozmoo/documentation/manual/techreport.md

 ## REU

-If Ozmoo detects a RAM Expansion Unit (REU), the player gets the question if they want to use it.
-If they do, the entire story file is read into the REU before the game starts.
+If Ozmoo detects a RAM Expansion Unit (REU), and it's big enough to hold the entire story file, the player gets the question if they want to use it.
+If they do, the static part of the story file is read into the REU before the game starts.
 When the virtual memory system needs to read data from the story file by calling read_block or read_blocks (disk.asm) it will read the blocks from the REU instead of the floppy drive.

+The interpreter detects the size of the REU in banks, where a bank is 64 KB.
+After deciding whether to use the REU for caching the story file, it may also allocate a bank for undo and a bank for scrollback buffer, if there is room and the game was built with support for these features.
+If the story file is stored in REU, it always begins in bank 0 and may use up to 8 banks.
+If story data is stored in the REU, the first page of bank 0 is reserved for fast page copying operations.

 ## X16 builds